Support the journey of pregnancy, birth and beyond

 - Learn from dedicated midwives, educators, and researchers

 Before undertaking clinical placement, students must obtain and maintain a current first aid and CPR certificate, provide evidence of hepatitis B and a number of other immunisations, undergo a criminal history check and obtain a Blue Card.
-Refer to Program requirements and notes.
+Refer to clinical placement details for more information.